Updated August 06, 2012

 So, look for the Fantastico application on your web hosting server and launch it.

 From the left menu, select [WordPress] and then select [New Installation].

 At the next step, add the information you want to use for your website and you are all set.
 Just configure admin access data, username, password and email address, hit the [Install WordPress] button and your site is successfully installed.

-And this is all.
-You just got yourself an WordPress website.
+And this is it.
+You just got yourself a WordPress website.

-I did my part of the job and now it comes yours.
+I did my part of the job, and here it comes yours.
 If you have questions or comments, speak your mind in the section below!

 Photo credit: Vero Pepperrell